 Stencil Secret 1: The Adhesive

 Now you’re ready to get your stencil in place.
 I used to use painter’s tape to hold my stencils in place but that really isn’t the greatest.
-It works okay for keeping thing from moving around, but it doesn’t do anything to prevent bleeding.
+It works okay for keeping thing from moving around, but it doesn’t do anything to prevent the paint from bleeding.

 This works so well.
 The adhesive is strong enough to hold the stencil in place while you work, but it is super easy to remove when you are done.